gwbres/adi-ad9546/README.md

 * `--type`: to specify whether we are targetting an Analog PLL (APLLx) or a Digital PLL (APLLx).
 This field is only required for operations where it is ambiguous (can be performed on both cores).
+`all` is the default value.
-`--type all` : performs desired operation on both APLLx and DPLLx cores.
+`--type all` targets both APLLx and DPLLx core(s).

 * `--channel` : set `x` in DPLLx or APLLx targeted cores.
 `--channel all`: is the default behavior, targets both channel 0 and 1